Republican Corporation Commission hopefuls try to get voters' attention for runoff

 "I actually had a friend ask me if I had considered the Corporation Commission," David said.
 "I took about six months to think it over.
 After meeting with Dana and Todd, I decided, 'I think I could make a difference there.'"

-Thomsen said he considered a run in 2018, when there was speculation Anthony might retire.
+Thomsen said he considered a run in 2018, when there was speculation that Anthony might retire.

 "Some of the same people approached me this time," he said.
 "That's kind of how I got into it.
 As far as the why — as I meet the hard-working people of Oklahoma, the why expands.
 But most of it whittles down to how to give Oklahomans what they need."